There are thousands of marketing tools you could use—but which marketing software should you use?

 How to choose a marketing software

-But it feels like there’s more choices than ever and every single one of them is vying for attention.
+But it feels like there are more choices than ever, and every single 1 is vying for attention.

 How do you choose?
 What makes some marketing software better than others?

-- Reviews — G2 was linked to multiple times above because it’s fantastic site to research reviews of software.
-Once you’ve established why you want a new marketing tool and how it can help you, search for reviews based on that use case and goals (ex: ActiveCampaign has 7,200+ reviews but you can filter it down to specific categories like CRM, email automation or email marketing).
+- Reviews—G2 was linked to multiple times above because it’s a fantastic site for research software reviews.
+Once you’ve established why you want a new marketing tool and how it can help you, search for reviews based on that use case and goals (ex: ActiveCampaign has 7,200+ reviews, but you can filter it down to specific categories like CRM, email automation or email marketing).

-- Case study — Every software vendor worth considering will have case studies or customer stories published on their website.
-Check to see if one of those aligns with your business, use case, and goals.
+- Case study—Every software vendor worth considering will have case studies or customer stories published on their website.
+Check if 1 aligns with your business, use case, and goals.

-- Demo / review — Asking a representative from the vendor to demonstrate the software for you is a great way to see if it can do everything you need it to for your business.
+- Demo/review—Asking a representative from the vendor to demonstrate the software for you is a great way to see if it can do everything you need for your business.

-- Trial — Finally, don’t just settle for the demo.
-Ideally, you want the person that will actually be using the product to be able to use it ahead of committing to payment or a long-term agreement.
+- Trial—Finally, don’t just settle for the demo.
+Ideally, you want the person who will be using the product to be able to use it before committing to payment or a long-term agreement.

-Many things separate the top marketers from their less successful counterparts, but one aspect that stands out is their ability to use technology to their advantage.
+Many things separate the top marketers from their less successful counterparts, but 1 aspect that stands out is their ability to use technology to their advantage.

-Now that you’ve chosen the best tools for the job, which means our tools need to talk to each other and work together.
+Now that you’ve chosen the best tools for the job, our tools need to talk to each other and work together.

 When tools need to talk, businesses turn to marketing orchestration.